Should You Break Your JET Program Contract and Leave Japan?

-The first being the high costs involved in breaking contract; those who resign have to pay for their plane ticket home, may have to reimburse costs for JET orientations, and may incur penalties related to other expenses (such as cell phone contracts).
+- Cost: The first is the high costs involved in breaking contract; those who resign have to pay for their plane ticket home, may have to reimburse costs for JET orientations, and may incur penalties related to other expenses (such as cell phone contracts).

-JET's system of random placements makes things even harder: few ALTs or CIRs get their placement requests, and many are placed in rural areas where it can be difficult for foreigners to find work.
+- Issues Finding New Work: JET's system of random placements makes things even harder.
+Few ALTs or CIRs get their placement requests, and many are placed in rural areas where it can be difficult for foreigners to find work.
 Job hunting and finding an apartment in Japan can be a hassle due to traveling to interviews, moving costs, and housing deposits, the latter of which can be up to several thousand USD.